oblanch/PescoidProject/README.md

 ## Runtime requirements
 Simulation and optimization runs require different sets of parameters.
 An example for simulations is provided in [`configs/x0_simulation.yaml`](configs/x0_simulation.yaml) and an example for optimization is provided in [`configs/optimization_config.yaml`](configs/optimization_config.yaml).

 A reference timeseries with data for tissue size and mesoderm fraction is used for the optimization as well as post-simulation comparison.
-We provide this data in [`data/reference_timeseries.npz`](data/reference_timeseries.npz). *The reference file contains smoothed and plateau-adjusted trajectories derived from the experimental measurements using the [`make_reference_timeseries`](pescoid_modelling/utils/helpers.py#L11) function.
-For raw experimental data, please see the [Zenodo repository](https://zenodo.org/record/YOUR_RECORD_ID).*
+We provide this data in [`data/reference_timeseries.npz`](data/reference_timeseries.npz). *For raw experimental data, please see the [Zenodo repository](https://zenodo.org/record/YOUR_RECORD_ID).*

 ## Examples
 We describe the CLI-based functionality of the package below.
 If you are interested in reproducing the results of the paper, please see [`docs/reproducibility.md`](docs/reproducibility.md)